buyakaa13/bakery_blog/backend/src/output/output.md

 ## Almond Bars

-Content: This family recipe has been passed down and perfected!
+Content: Ingredients-123: This family recipe has been passed down and perfected!
 You can’t have just one once you bite into this crunchy, sweet almond bar. || "N/A"

-Author: Buyakaa || "N/A"
+Author: John Doe || "N/A"

 Tags: ['cookies', 'bars'] || "N/A"